PolynomialDivision/projects/_faq/application-template.md

 - What is the final goal for this project?
 What would make it a total and perfect success?

-- Are you already engaged with the project's possible mentors and do you have any preference for a particular mentor?
+- Are you already engaged with the project's possible groups and do you have any preference for a particular mentor?
   We will try to get you your first choice for a mentor, usually it will be the first listed mentor as primary and another as secondary.